Road to Puno

 Raqchi

-Raqch'I is an Inca archaeological site in Peru located in the Cusco Region, Canchis Province, San Pedro District, near the populated place Raqch'i.
-It is 3480 meters above sea level and 110 kilometers from the city of Cuzco.
-It also known as the Temple of Wiracocha, one of its constituents.
-Both lie along the Vilcanota River.
+Rakci is an Inca archaeological site in Peru located in the Cusco region, Cancis province, San Pedro district, near the settlement of Rakci.
+It is located at 3480 meters above sea level and 110 kilometers from the city of Cuzco.

 Rakci